-Dr. Rick Fitzgibbons is the director of the Institute for Marital Healing outside Philadelphia and has worked with several thousand couples over the past 34 years.
+Dr. Richard Fitzgibbons is the director of the Institute for Marital Healing (West Conshohocken, PA).
+Dr. Fitzgibbons has worked with several thousand couples over the past 34 years.
 Trained in psychiatry at the Hospital of the University of Pennsylvania and the Philadelphia Child Guidance Center, he participated in cognitive therapy research with Aaron T. Beck.
-In 1986 he wrote a seminal paper on the psychotherapeutic uses of forgiveness in the treatment of excessive anger and in 2000 coauthored Helping Clients Forgive: An Empirical Guide for Resolving Anger and Restoring Hope with Dr. Robert D. Enright, University of Wisconsin, Madison, for American Psychological Association Books.
-APA Books also offers a DVD on forgiveness by him and Dr. Enright.
+In 1986 Dr. Fitzgibbons wrote a seminal paper on the psychotherapeutic uses of forgiveness in the treatment of excessive anger; in 2000 he coauthored Helping Clients Forgive: An Empirical Guide for Resolving Anger and Restoring Hope with Dr. Robert D. Enright, University of Wisconsin, Madison, for American Psychological Association Books.
+APA Books also offers a DVD on forgiveness by Dr. Fitzgibbons and Dr. Enright.

 Dr. Fitzgibbons is an adjunct professor at the Pontifical John Paul II Institute for Studies on Marriage and Family at Catholic University and is board member of the International Institute for Forgiveness, www.forgiveness-institute.org.
 He is also a consultant to the Congregation for Clergy at the Vatican.

 The Psychotherapy of "Sex Reassignment" Surgery: Assessing Its Medical, Psychological, and Ethical Appropriateness